WatershedLRS/WatershedPHP/README.md

 }
 ```

-Hint: You can put existing group cards into a new group to create subgroups.
+Hint: You can put existing group cards into a new group to create sub-groups.

 #### Advanced Grouping
 Normally cards that are grouped are newly created top level cards.
 To create groups within an existing group, you need to pass an
 additional Parent Group Name parameter.
 Ensure that all cards you want to group are in the parent group before creating the grouping.

-For example:

 ```php
 $parentGroupName = "yourapp-group12345";